 Prosciutto Wrapped Asparagus

 Prosciutto Wrapped Asparagus is a simple and classic appetizer that is suitable for many different eating preferences.
 It’s an easy recipe that’s ready in 20 minutes, but can also be made ahead of time!

 When I worked at a restaurant in high school, prosciutto wrapped asparagus was one of the most popular appetizers on the menu.

-I didn’t grow up eating it, but I quickly understood its appeal once I tried some.
+I didn’t grow up eating it, but I quickly understood its appeal as an appetizer once I tried some.
 Sometimes I even add them to an Antipasto Platter.

 Ordinarily it’s just an asparagus spear wrapped in high quality prosciutto, but I like adding parmigiano reggiano to the mix, which makes it a pretty powerful trifecta of ingredients.